huwenlong92/mdworm/README.md

         ./mdworm

 3. Open your browser and type `localhost:2333`

-### Win

-Not supported by now (Windows Sucks), but however you can easily achieve that by modifying the source code.
-If you want one really bad, please let me know by submitting an issue

-## Arguments

-You can use `-p` to change the default port (2333), `-t` to change default code theme (./public/css/themes/default.css).
-A full list of highlights themes can be found under `./public/css/themes/`
+4. You can also point out the port by `-p`, code theme by `-t`, like bellow, A full list of highlights themes can be found under `./public/css/themes/`

-Here are some command line examples:

         # listen on port 6666
         ./mdworm -p 6666

         # change highlight theme to darcula
         ./mdworm -t darcula

         # listen on port 6666 & change highlight theme to darcula
         ./mdworm -p 6666 -t darcula

-    # to run it in background, just add &
+5. If you want to (usually will) run in daemon mode, just add `&` at the end
-    ./mdworm -p 6666 &

 ## MIT License

 ===
-Beichen Li 2016-10-25
+Beichen Li 2016-11-1